ARCHITECTURE TEACHING ARTISTS

 Catherine loves teaching children, especially about architecture.
 Believing that it is critical to know your surroundings, she incorporates architectural history, programming and design into her lessons and hopes to get children engaged in their environments, asking questions about why things are built a certain way, if it functions the way it should and most importantly, how can we improve it.
 In addition to teaching with Leap, she also takes part in the planning process for the Sandcastle Contest, Leap's biggest fund raising event of the year, October 8 2011 on Ocean Beach.

 Jane Lin is a Bay Area native that loves to share her appreciation for the regional environment through exploration of the urban landscape.
-For her, architecture is a broad subject that can be discovered through many inlets.

 Joyce brings her joy for design and her many facets of learning and experience into her classroom.